 - Business formation service

-Most states require that the organizer be at least 18 years of age, a resident in the state where they wish to form their business, and not already barred from forming an LLC by any other state.
+Most states require that the organizer be at least 18 years of age, a resident where they wish to form their business, and not already barred from forming an LLC by any other state.

-LLC members can be their own LLC organizer, but it's not necessary.
-No state law stipulates that an organizer must also be LLC members.
-Regardless, some states allow organizers to be the LLC's registered agent as well.
+LLC members can be their own LLC organizers, but it's unnecessary.
+No state law stipulates that an organizer must also be an LLC member.
+Regardless, some states also allow organizers to be the LLC's registered agent.

-Keep in mind that there should be at least one organizer for an LLC.
-Otherwise, the LLC can never file their Articles of Organization.
+Remember that there should be at least one organizer for an LLC.
+Otherwise, the LLC can never file its Articles of Organization.

 LLC Organizer vs. LLC Member

 An LLC organizer is the person or entity who facilitates the technical formation of the business by filing legal documents with the state.
-This individual may or may not be a member of the LLC.
+This individual may or may not be an LLC member.

-An LLC member holds ownership interest in the business and shares responsibility for the company's operation and administration.
+An LLC member holds an ownership interest in the business and shares responsibility for the company's operation and administration [1].
+Unlike S corporations, LLCs can own more than 80% of another corporation and have an unlimited number of members, providing significant flexibility in ownership and operational structure, according to ScienceDirect.

 Another difference is that members of an LLC are liable for company debts and obligations if they breach any terms of the LLC operating agreement.